The Middle of Nebraska 1969

 by Regis Boff

-The first car I paid for by myself was a used Buick Electra convertible.
-At the time, it was the longest car ever manufactured in the United States.
-I abandoned it, sandwiched between cornfields with its axle torn, on a summer Nebraskan evening in 1969.
+It was the longest car manufactured in the United States at the time.
+I abandoned it, sandwiched between endless cornfields on a summer Nebraskan evening in 1969.

-It endures to this day as the only car, at least in the Midwest, acknowledged with a mailing address.
-Two families have lived in it since then.
-They still write and promise rent.
-I tear up their small and occasional checks.
+It continues to this day to be the only car, in the Midwest, acknowledged by a mailing address.
+Two families have lived in it since.

-She dumped me right there in the roadside gravel and hitchhiked back east.
+She dumped me and my broken ride in the off-road gravel and hitchhiked back east.
 I stole some raw corn and went in the other direction.

-It did not occur to me until decades later that the only reason I worked at all during this part of my life was to buy expensive cars.
-Fine cars are a persuasive indicator of compatibility to a woman, even more precise than astrological signs and a sense of humor.
+It did not occur to me until decades later that the only reason I worked at all was to buy expensive cars.
+Precision machines are potent symbols of compatibility to a woman.

-The Volvo is the most duplicitous machine ever marketed.
-It is breathtakingly fast, drawing in the hesitant, continuously half-erect male.
-It is the woman, however, who knows that crash test dummies sometimes play Scrabble in it, during high-speed collision tests.
+After I married, the dynamic of seduction had to be re-calibrated.
+We moved to a small town that new couples want for their children.
+They buy Volvo station wagons, as did we.
+It is the most deceitful machine ever marketed.
+Breathtakingly fast, it draws in the unbelieving and continuously half-erect male.
+The woman, however, knows that crash test dummies play Scrabble in it, during collision tests.

-My current car and I are growing old together and entering into a more predictable repair schedule now.
+My current car and I are growing old together.
+Both of us entering into a more predictable repair schedule.
 It takes me to doctors, and I take it to our mechanic on Main St.

-I am beginning to sense a certain smugness coming from this car as if it thinks it might outlast me.
+I sense a certain smugness from this car as if it thinks it might outlast me.

-Then that old hardness in me shows itself, and I suggest that it might like Nebraska.
+Then that old hardness in me shows itself, and I suggest it might like Nebraska.